goeiebook/creativelab/narrative.md

 ---

 The upward trend of profile views stopped.
 The tweets did not attract comment or significant engagement.
 Perhaps I had overstayed my welcome.
 Motivation waned.
 It was a downturn.
 Then the urge to write returned.
 Writing usually provided insight.
-I begin recording this story.
+I began recording this story.

 ![frozen blossoms][frozen]